joeygrable94/KernBot/README.md

 Kerning is Dependent on the Stroke Combination Between Two Characters.

-My initial sketch for this concept is linked in my images folder, and I think best visualizes how a string is broken into character pairs and then the pairs stroke type is analysed, then the kerning and letter-space between that character pair is calculated and appened to the character node.
+My initial sketch for this concept is linked in my images folder, and I think best visualizes how a string is broken into character pairs and then the stroke shape pairs are analyzed.

 [KernBot Stroke Types Concept](./images/KernBot-concept.jpg)
 ```